byron-ojua/os1-assignment5/README.md

 # os1-assignment5
-This is my repo for the OS1 Multi-threaded Producer Consumer Pipeline assignment
+This is my repo for the OS1 Multi-threaded Producer Consumer Pipeline assignment.

 To automatically compile, just type 'make' into the terminal.